News

 New solo exhibition in October 2024:

-Mai Cheng is now exhibiting 29 new paintings in Galleri Asur, Uranienborgveien 13 in Oslo, in the premises known as "Krølle Kro" in the good old days.
+Mai Cheng is exhibiting 29 new paintings in Galleri Asur, Uranienborgveien 13 in Oslo, in the premises previously known as "Krølle Kro".
 All pieces are made with oil, acrylic, gold leaf and resin on canvas.
-The show, which had it's vernissage Saturday October 12, will continue through November, with opening hours from 12 noon to 5 pm every Saturday and Sunday.
+The show, which had it's vernissage Saturday October 12, continues until Christmas, with opening hours from 12 noon to 5 pm every Saturday and Sunday.
 We are closed on weekdays, but will open by appointment.
-Please give us a call or send a message!
+Please call ahead or send a message!

 Artist talk 2020: